Science student in lab

 Further Pure Mathematics and Statistics

 This advanced two term module starts by introducing some fundamental techniques in Statistics.
-Students will spend the second term building on some of the key topics studied in Pure mathematics, as well as introducing some new complex abstract concepts.
-The module content includes; Data exploration, Correlation and regression, Probability distributions, Hypothesis testing, Further algebra, Further calculus, Vectors, Maclaurin Series.
-Further matrices, Further complex numbers and Polar coordinates.
+Students will spend the second term building upon some of the key topics studied in their pure mathematics module, as well as introducing some new complex abstract concepts.
+The module content includes data exploration, correlation and regression, probability distributions, hypothesis testing, further algebra, further calculus, vectors, Maclaurin Series, further matrices, further complex numbers and polar coordinates.

 Geography